larsks/python-ftn/ANNOUNCE.rst

 The python-ftn API makes it easy to develop new tools that interact with FTN format data.

-Python-ftn support FTS-0001 "on disk" and "packed" messages (and can convert between them), and supports both FTS-0001 ("type 2") and FSC-0048 ("type 2+") packets.
+Python-ftn supports FTS-0001 "on disk" and "packed" messages (and can convert between them), and supports both FTS-0001 ("type 2") and FSC-0048 ("type 2+") packets.